+Band Location: Band to play at Hutchins Park at the foot of Congress Ave.
 This area will provide room for attendees to safely enjoy the concert, and for the sale of food and beer

-concert will begin approximately 7pm and end prior to fireworks
+concert will begin at 7 pm and end prior to fireworks

 Who: A free outdoor concert featuring The Amish Outlaws